 Merchant hosted local storefront

-The merchant hosted local storefront lets you direct shoppers to your website when they click on your local inventory ads.
+The merchant hosted local storefront represents only a single merchant’s local storefront information.
+It lets you direct shoppers to your website when they click on your local inventory ads.
 By directing shoppers to your website instead of your Google-hosted local storefront, you can manage and track your shoppers' entire experience.

 This article helps you understand how the merchant hosted local storefront works and what’s required for your local products feed and website.

 The merchant hosted local storefront surfaces all your purchase options and includes local product information in your existing website.

 Here’s how the process works behind the scenes: